Design and characterization of electronic fractals

 \subsubsection{Energy resolution}

-The resolution of the differential conductance spectra and maps is mainly limited by the used modulation amplitude of $5-10\,$mV r.m.s. and the CO-induced coupling between the Cu(111) surface state and bulk states.
-To compare the tight-binding and muffin-tin results with the experiment, we use a linewidth $\Gamma = 80\,$meV, which is the same as was used for the Lieb lattice geometry in Ref.~\citeS{Slot20172}.
-Note that as the number of wave functions scales with the number of artificial atom sites, the individual wave functions in \Spi triangles of higher generations become too close in energy to be resolved experimentally.
+The resolution of the differential conductance spectra and maps is mainly limited by the used modulation amplitude of $0.005-0.010\,$V r.m.s. and the CO-induced coupling between the Cu(111) surface state and bulk states.
+To compare the tight-binding and muffin-tin results with the experiment, we use a linewidth $\Gamma = 0.080\,$eV, which is the same as used for the Lieb lattice geometry in Ref.~[\!\!\citenum{Slot20172}].
+Note that as the number of wavefunctions scales with the number of artificial atom sites, the individual wavefunctions in \Spi triangles of higher generations become too close in energy to be resolved experimentally.
+This will lead to similar LDOS spectra for the \Spi triangles of generation 1-3, as shown in section D. Analogously, generations higher than 3 would have yielded similar experimental results in the used setup while requiring an increasing number of CO molecules.